-Coffee influences health in multiple ways.
-It acts as a stimulant, increasing cortisone and adrenaline production.
-However, moderate coffee intake appears to protect against heart disease, on balance.
+Coffee influences health in multiple ways, acting as a stimulant, and increasing cortisone and adrenaline production.
+Moderate coffee intake appears to protect against heart disease, on balance.
 Coffee has also been linked to reduced risks of type 2 diabetes, gallstone development, and Parkinson's disease.

 On the other hand, drinking coffee, especially unfiltered coffee, can raise cholesterol levels.
 Fertility may be impaired for some coffee drinkers.
+Drinking more than four cups of coffee per day has been linked to increased risk of stroke (no increased risk or a protective effect has been reported for lower coffee intake).
 In addition, caffeine consumption has been reported to be associated with higher risks of osteoporosis and benign fibrocystic breast disease (although not all studies are in agreement).

 Coffee and cancer risk generally